Public Health Section

 Required

-Police Permit, DOSH (Jabatan Keselamatan dan Kesihatan Pekerja) and other relevant department approvals as applicable.
+Police Permit, DOSH (Department of Occupational Safety and Health) and other relevant departmental approvals as applicable.

 If Applicable

-All food handlers must hold a valid Food Handlers' Certificate, current Medical Report, and proof of Anti-Typhoid Injection.
+All food handlers must possess a valid Food Handler Certificate, current Medical Report, and proof of Anti-Typhoid Vaccination.

 Organiser

-Organiser must pay fees before commencement, comply with all by-laws, manage waste disposal, control sound levels, and restore the site after the event.
+Organisers must pay fees before the event begins, comply with all by-laws, manage waste disposal, control noise levels, and restore the site after the event.

 Document Submission Checklist